grantmcdermott/dotfiles/README.md

-# dotfiles
+# Dotfiles

-Dotfiles, configs, etc.
+A sample of my dotfiles, configs, etc.